djp424/headless-wordpress/README.md

 1. Cleanup boilerplate content in react app
 1. Automate new setup scripts
 1. Automate last step where you need to login to wordpress to make the rest api work on setup
+1. Add more comments to the react app